molily/molily.de/_posts/2019-02-03-testing-angular.md

 The `HelloPipe` take the string `'Julie'` and computes a new string, `'Hello, Julie!'`.

-There are three ways to test a Pipe, from simple to complex:
+There are two important ways to test a Pipe:

-1. Create an instance of the class, then call the `transform` method.
+1. Create an instance of the Pipe class manually without the `TestBed`.
+Then call the `transform` method.

-  This way is suitable for testing Pipes without dependencies.
-2. Set up a `TestBed`, obtain the pipe instance, then call the `transform` method.
+2. Set up a `TestBed`.
+Render a host Component that uses the Pipe.
+Then check the text content in the DOM.

-  TODO: Possible???
+The first way requires minimal setup, is fast and straight-forward.
+The second closely mimics how the Pipe is used in practice.
+It also tests the name of the Pipe, declared in the `@Pipe()` decorator.

-  This way allows to test Pipes with Service dependencies.
+Both ways allow to test Pipes that depend on Services.
 Either we provide the original dependencies, writing an integration test.
 Or we provide fake dependencies, writing a unit test.
-3. Set up a `TestBed`.
-Render a host Component that uses the Pipe.
-Then check the text content in the DOM.

-  This testing setup closely mimics how the Pipe is used in practice.
-It is suitable for Pipes with Service dependencies.

 ### HelloPipe test

 The `HelloPipe` does not have any dependencies.
-We opt for the first way, a unit test which examines the single instance.
+We opt for the first way and write a unit test which examines the single instance.

 First, we create a Jasmine test suite.
 In a `beforeEach` block, we create an instance of `HelloPipe`.
 In the specs, we scrutinize the `transform` method.